vitabaks/autobase/automation/roles/pgbouncer/README.md

 This role installs and configures [PgBouncer](https://www.pgbouncer.org/), a lightweight connection pooler for PostgreSQL that reduces resource consumption by pooling and reusing database connections.

-## Requirements

-### Prerequisites

-- PostgreSQL server must be installed and accessible
-- Target databases and users should exist
-- Network connectivity between PgBouncer and PostgreSQL servers

 ## Role Variables

 ### Core Configuration